Sedation Dentistry Springfield

 Does Dental Sedation Make You Sleep?

 Dental sedatives are designed not to put you to sleep.
-This is so that it’s possible for you to listen and adhere to the dentists’ instructions for the duration of treatment.
+This is so that you can listen and adhere to the dentist’s instructions for the duration of treatment.
 In some cases, the sedatives can make the memories of treatment a little fuzzy, so it may feel like you fell asleep even if you haven’t.

 You may also be so relaxed during sedation that you fall asleep incidentally, but in that case, it’s possible for your dental team to gently nudge you awake.